Mahienour El-Massry released from prison

 Lawyers for Lawyers welcomes the news that Mahienour El-Massry, a prominent human rights lawyer from Egypt, has been released from prison.

 On 22 September 2019, Mahienour el-Massry was arrested in front the State Security Prosecution office in Cairo, where she was following up on the investigations into a lawyer who was detained as part of a wider crackdown against human rights defenders and independent civil society organized by the Egyptian government.
 Mahienour El-Massry’s arrest seems to be connnected to her legitimate activities as a lawyer and the representation of detainees that were arrested during demonstrations demanding the resignation of the Egyptian president Abdelfattah Al-Sisi.
 She was held in pretrial detention at Al Qanater women’s prison until her release on 18 July 2021.
 We have been informed that Mahienour El-Massry was released following a decision from the attorney-general.
+Despite her release, the case against Mahienour remains open and the investigations are ongoing.

 This was not the first time Mahienour el-Massry was arrested as a result of adequately discharging her functions as a lawyer.
 Since 2014, she has spent lengthy periods in Egyptian prison under difficult circumstances.
 Since 10 December 2019, Lawyers for Lawyers raised awareness for Mahienour El-Massry’s detention as part of our #FreeTheLawyers campaign.